Chain-Mao/ProGEO/README.md

 The purpose of the second stage training is to use prompts to assist the image model to complete the clustering.

 <img align="center" width="80%" src="https://github.com/Chain-Mao/ProGEO/blob/main/stage2.png">

+After generating the prompts through stage1 training, you can start the stage2 training as such

 `$ python3 train_clip_stage2.py --train_set_folder path/to/processed/train --val_set_folder path/to/processed/val --test_set_folder path/to/processed/test --backbone CLIP-RN50 --fc_output_dim 1024 --prompt_learners path/to/logs/default/stage1/VIT16/last_prompt_learners.pth`